The Purpose of the Juvenile System

 How does a child get into the system?

-A child can enter the system in any of the following ways.
+A child can get into the system in any of the following ways.

 - A citizen or agency files a complaint about the child with the Department of Juvenile Services or requests a peace order;

 - A law enforcement officer files a report about the child with the Department of Juvenile Services;

 What steps should you take if you are caught doing something illegal?